 Oahu offers some great luaus.
-Germaine's Luau is held on a private beach on Barber's Point east of Honolulu, and another popular option is the Paradise Cove Luau, held on a 12-acre beach at the Ko Olina Resort.
+Germaine's Luau is held on a private beach on Barber's Point west of Honolulu, and another popular option is the Paradise Cove Luau, held on a 12-acre beach at the Ko Olina Resort.
 It features great food, Polynesian entertainment, traditional Hawaiian games, and lessons in lei making.

 Other great options inlcude the Polynesian Cultural Center's Ali'i Luau, held in La'ie on Oahu's North Shore, and the Hilton Hawaiian Village Beach Resort & Spa's Waikiki Starlight Luau.

 Located in the heart of Honolulu you'll find many of Hawaii's most historic buildings including the 'Iolani Palace, home to Hawaii's last monarchs.
 It is the only royal palace on U.S. soil.